Skip to Content

 Golden Gate

-Uniquely, the hotel offers rooms online that are clearly labeled as their “Original 10” rooms.
-Those rooms have been around since the hotel originally opened (Don’t worry… they’ve been renovated).
+Uniquely, Golden Gate’s “Original 10” rooms have been around since the hotel originally opened (Don’t worry… they’ve been renovated).
 What the rooms lack in space, they make up for with a fun historic vibe.

-Original 10 rooms also rank among the cheapest room options at Golden Gate, frequently costing under $35 before fees.
+Original 10 rooms also rank among the cheapest room options at Golden Gate, often priced at under $30 before fees.

 You’ll want to note that many of Golden Gate’s hotel rooms are a (very) short distance from a live entertainment stage, and they are far from being the quietest hotel rooms in Vegas.